All Articles

 It’s impossible to miss what’s been happening in Australia over the past few months.
 The devastating consequences of the raging fires are hard to comprehend with at least 500 million animals perishing in the flames, people losing their lives and thousands of homes burning to the ground.
 The alarming part is that fire disasters have been recurring events over the past few years in other countries as well.

 It is good to know, though, that in moments of crisis, people are always coming together to help.
 Like all, we’ve been following closely the raging bushfires’ development over the past few months.
-The incredible efforts of everyone to help the Australian wildlife and people cope and recover as fast as possible has touched us deeply.
+The incredible efforts of everyone to help the Australian wildlife and people cope and recover as fast as possible have touched us deeply.
 This also inspired us to contribute by giving our support to one special cause.
 And, hopefully, we will inspire you to do the same.

 Celeste Barber’s Fundraiser Cause